Mucuna gigantea: Distribution and habitat

-Mucuna gigantea occurs in tropical Africa, southwestern and southern Asia, various Pacific islands and parts of Australia.
+Mucuna gigantea occurs in tropical Africa, southwestern and southern Asia, and Oceania.
 In Africa its range extends from the Republic of Congo to Kenya, Tanzania and Madagascar.
-In Asia, its range includes India, Myanmar, Malaysia, Thailand and the Philippines, and it occurs in various islands in the Indian and Pacific Oceans.
-It occurs in New Guinea, and in Australia, in Western Australia, the Northern Territory and New South Wales.
-It mainly occurs in coastal scrubland, and when it occurs inland, as it does particularly in Africa, it is generally found near water, on riverbanks and lake shores, in scrub, at the edges of forests and in woodland.
+In Asia, its range includes India, Myanmar, Malaysia, Thailand and the Philippines.
+In Oceania it is found in New Guinea, the states of Western Australia, the Northern Territory, Queensland and New South Wales in Australia, and numerous Pacific islands.